hyperledger/fabric/docs/source/write_first_app.rst

   We'll get into the code of the apps and the transactions they create, including querying a car, querying a range of cars, and creating a new car.

-After completing this tutorial you should have a basic understanding of how an application is programmed in conjunction with a smart contract to interact with the ledger hosted and replicated on the peers in a Fabric network.
+After completing this tutorial you should have a basic understanding of how Fabric applications and smart contracts work together to interact with the ledger hosted and replicated on the peers of a Fabric network.

-.. note:: These applications are also compatible with :doc:`discovery-overview`
-          and :doc:`private-data/private-data`, though we won't explicitly show how to use our apps to leverage those features.

 Set up the blockchain network
 -----------------------------